 Disappearing Trees

-Mayor Wheeler’s leadership has overseen the alarming destruction of Bremerton’s vital urban tree canopy, with no clear plans for replanting.
+Mayor Wheeler’s leadership has overseen the alarming destruction of Bremerton’s vital urban tree canopy.

 Disappearing Trees: A Green Space Crisis

-Mayor Wheeler’s leadership has overseen the alarming destruction of Bremerton’s vital urban tree canopy, with no clear plans for replanting.
+Mayor Wheeler’s leadership has overseen the alarming destruction of Bremerton’s vital urban tree canopy.

 Our trees are essential for our environment and quality of life.
 We need a mayor who will protect and expand our green spaces, not diminish them.